tfirdaus/wp-docklines/README.md

 # WP-Docklines (Beta)

-WP-Docklines is a custom Docker image for WordPress development.
-It can be used for peforming CI or for an environment to develop locally on your computer.
+A custom Docker image for WordPress development.
+It can be used to perform CI/CD in services like Bitbucket Pipelines or for an environment to develop locally on your computer.
 This Docker image includes:
 - The latest version of [WordPress package](https://wordpress.org/download/).
 - [Composer](https://getcomposer.org/)
 - [WP-CLI](http://wp-cli.org/)